danahartweg/emberjs-restapi/README.md

 Originally based on the [Grape + Goliath Example REST API](https://github.com/djones/grape-goliath-example) by [David Jones](https://github.com/djones)

-## Important note:

-This is not yet a working example!
-I'm working to get the code in from the main project.
-Please keep that in mind for the time being.

 ## What is this project for

 This project is intended to be used as the base for a REST API that can be consumed by Ember out of the box, and is able to be deployed to Heroku.